mauromascarenhas/NLPLearn/README.md

 - Regular: mostly used for debugging purposes;
 - Minified (ends with ".min.js"): meant for use in production - smaller size.

+**NB.:** Differently from ES modules and CommonJS, it is not possible to import a single resource.

 ## Build